Marium39hani/Marium39hani/README.md

                                   **  # Hi there 👋 I'm Umm e hani**

                             ##I am an aspiring Full Stack Web Developer and Data Science Learner.
-** Hi there 👋 I'm Umm e hani**
 **About me:**

-I'm doing Bachelor’s degree in Computer Information and Systems Engineering from the NED University of Engineering and Technology, Karachi, Pakistan.
+I'm doing Bachelor’s degree in **Computer Information and Systems Engineering** from the **NED University of Engineering and Technology**, Karachi, Pakistan.
 I like to explore new technologies and develop software solutions.

 :point_right: Coding enthusiastic

 :point_right: Web Developer

 :point_right: Open CV and ML Learner